Tu-22M3 missile-carrying bomber, carrier of "Kinzhal" missiles, may have crashed due to technical malfunction

-A Soviet long-range supersonic missile-carrying bomber with variable sweep wings, the Tu-22M3, crashed in the Irkutsk region.
-The cause of the accident, according to preliminary data, was a technical malfunction, the Russian Ministry of Defense said.
+The Soviet long-range supersonic missile-carrying bomber with variable sweep wing, Tu-22M3, crashed in the Irkutsk region.
+According to preliminary data, the cause of the accident was a technical malfunction, the Russian Ministry of Defense reported.

 The search and rescue team that arrived at the scene is evacuating the crew members to the home airfield.
 The plane crashed in a deserted area.
 There is no destruction on the ground.